ankitects/anki-manual/src/preferences.md

 ### Scheduler

 **V3 Scheduler**
-Using the Anki V3 scheduler is recommended for most users.
+Using the Anki V3 scheduler is recommended if you don't use AnkiDroid.
 It's documented here:
 <https://faqs.ankiweb.net/the-2021-scheduler.html>

 **Show learning cards with larger steps before**